· · ·

 Canon – 200EG Deluxe Camera Case (Backpack – Shoulder Strap – Nylon – Black, Olive)

 This is a great backpack.
-It’s comfortable and the strabs don’t dig into my shoulders.
-I’m able to carry all of my lenses, the camera body, miscellaneous cleaning items, charger, batteries and all of my memory cards with no problem at all.
+It’s comfortable and the straps don’t dig into my shoulders.
+I’m able to carry all my lenses, the camera body, miscellaneous cleaning items, charger, batteries, and all my memory cards with no problem at all.

-Canon – 200EG Deluxe Camera Case (Backpack – Shoulder Strap – Nylon – Black, Olive) – $39.95, See Site shipping – Available at Fullfillment By Amazon
+Canon – 200EG Deluxe Camera Case (Backpack – Shoulder Strap – Nylon – Black, Olive) – Cannon Store on Amazon.com or this version on NewEgg

 Canon – EF 50mm f/1.8 II Standard & Medium Telephoto Lens (f/1.8)

-Known as the “Nifty Fifty”, this lens is very fast and incredibly sharp.
-The F/1.8 aperture makes it ideal for low-light shooting and gives a beautiful depth of field.
+Known as the “Nifty Fifty”, this lens is extremely fast and incredibly sharp.
+The F/1.8 aperture makes it ideal for low light shooting and gives a beautiful depth of field.
 This is the lens that most food photographers use to give that focal point a crisp clear look while the background is a blur.
 I use mine for a variety of shots.

 Nikon – Coolpix P510 Black Digital Camera (16.1 MP, 42x Opt, SD/SDHC/SDXC Card Slot)

-Ok, I know I said I was a Canon girl, but the truth is, when I was younger I had quite a few Nikon’s.
-It just so happens that when I was in the market last year for something that was a step-up from the little point and shoot I had and force me to step away from my iPhoneography addiction, I stumbled upon the Cannon Ti3.
+Ok, I know I said I was a Canon girl, but the truth is, when I was younger, I had quite a few Nikons.
+It just so happens that when I was in the market last year for something that was a step-up from the little point and shoot I had, and force myself to step away from my iPhoneography addiction, I stumbled upon the Cannon Ti3.
 Which has served me well.
 However, I know quite a few food bloggers who use this camera and let me tell you, they get amazing results.
 So, I wanted to make sure I put this option out there, too.

 The Nikon Coolpix P150 has a separate food photography setting…